Chiang Mai Tours: Top 10 Day Trips & Excursions

 Chiang Mai Tours can be booked at local travel agencies or, if you also value good recommendations and reviews as we do, you can book your favourite tours online.
 We had very good experiences with the online portal GetyourGuide, an excursion portal where you can browse through a huge selection of exciting tours and guided excursions.
 We really love the fact that most of the excursions can be cancelled 24 hours in advance.

-Excursion to Doi Suthep Temple & National Park
+Doi Suthep Temple & National Park

 Doi Suthep is Chiang Mai’s 1,676-meter-high home mountain and its national park, as well as Doi Suthep Temple, are popular places to visit in Chiang Mai.
 Whether on your own with the scooter, with the red collective taxis or a guided tour, exploring that place is absolutely recommended.
 Above all, culture and nature enthusiasts will enjoy the many beautiful sights in the National Park.
 An absolute highlight and at the same time one of the most beautiful temples of Chiang Mai is the golden Doi Suthep temple.
 There are 309 steps up to the top of the temple, from where you will have a truly spectacular view of Chiang Mai city and the surroundings.